Atomsoldat/lichturm-website/content/posts/pve_k8s_capi_testrun.en.md

 clusterctl describe cluster proxmox-quickstart
 ```

+At this point, no CNI is configured yet.
+Without a CNI, Kubernetes is not particularly useful, because no communication is possible  between nodes.
+Cluster-API will also not consider your nodes healthy, and may stop provisioning new ones, if new nodes fail to become  healthy.
+You can either [install a CNI yourself](https://docs.cilium.io/en/stable/gettingstarted/k8s-install-default/), or use  a `ClusterResourceSet`.
+This is a [feature provided by Cluster API](https://cluster-api.sigs.k8s.io/tasks/experimental-features/cluster-resource-set) which serves the purpose of automatically applying a set of resources to a newly created cluster, possibly updating them, as the CRS is modified.
+The kind reader will have to decide whether or not this is beneficial for the use case at hand.
+On the one hand, for example, this could make the automation of tests easier, on the other hand, it introduces another process modifying things inside our cluster, which can be confusing to people unaware of this.
+I will demonstrate using a CRS in the next entry of this series.

 Once your cluster has some nodes running, you can get the `kubeconfig`-File to access it as follows:
 ```bash
 clusterctl get kubeconfig nekropolis > nekropolis.kubeconfig
 kubectl --kubeconfig nekropolis.kubeconfig get node
 ```

-At this point, no CNI is configured yet.
-You can either [install it yourself](https://docs.cilium.io/en/stable/gettingstarted/k8s-install-default/), or use  a `ClusterResourceSet`.
-This is a [feature provided by Cluster API](https://cluster-api.sigs.k8s.io/tasks/experimental-features/cluster-resource-set) which serves the purpose of automatically applying a set of resources to a newly created cluster, possibly updating them, as the CRS is modified.
-The kind reader will have to decide whether or not this is beneficial for the use case at hand.
-On the one hand, for example, this could make the automation of tests easier, on the other hand, it introduces another process modifying things inside our cluster, which can be confusing to people unaware of this.
-I will demonstrate using a CRS in the next entry of this series.
+## Summary
+And with that, we should have created a functional Kubernetes cluster, with which we can already do many interesting things.
+In the following articles we will go through some  further topics, such as the already mentioned CRS and migrating the Cluster-API manifests.